DebbiePotts87/Love-Running/readme.md

 ## Frameworks, Libraries & Programs Used
 1. [Visual Studio Code](https://code.visualstudio.com/)
-    * Visual Studio Code was used to complie the code to complete the website.
+    * Visual Studio Code was used to push the file to Github
 2. [Git](https://git-scm.com/)
     * Git was used for version control
 3. [Github](https://github.com/)